Emerging Risks Facing the Financial Services Industry in 2019Published May 16, 2019 by Karen Walsh • 4 min read

 - Annually buys, receives, sells, or shares personal information of more than 50,000 consumers, households, or devices for commercial purposes

 - Earns 50% or more of annual revenue from selling personal information

-Of note, CCPA also applies to entities controlled by or shares a common branding with a business that meets the above requirements.
+Of note, CCPA also applies to entities controlled by or shares common branding with a business that meets the above requirements.

 The CCPA focuses on consumers which it defines as either people living in California for more than a temporary period or California residents whose primary residence is in the state but residing outside the state for a temporary period.
-It can, however, also include customers of household good and services, employees, or business-to-business transactions.
+It can, however, also include customers of household goods and services, employees, or business-to-business transactions.

 How Continuous Monitoring Enables Continuous Assurance